 CAP Great Lakes Region Cyber Camp

 The week-long Cyber Camp program immerses members in IT and cybersecurity concepts using a hands-on approach to learning, combined with leadership development activities and some outdoor fun.
 The curriculum is tailored to the participant’s abilities, so both beginner and expert members are welcome.
 Cyber Camp instructors are engineers, university professors, and cybersecurity professionals.
 Graduates of the Cyber Camp will have acquired knowledge and skills needed to excel during the CyberPatriot competition and actively practice cybersecurity.
-The 2018 camp, which is in the planning stage, will be held at Ferris State University in Big Rapids, Michigan the last week of July.
-The Cyber Camp staff will send out a region-wide communication when arrangements have been finalized.
+The 2018 camp will be held at Ferris State University in Big Rapids, Michigan the last week of July.
+Check out the details on the Cybersecurity Camp page.

 CAP National Cyber Defense Training Academy